 This obviously was the case because both the Huawei PC60 wireless charge and the Mate 20 Pro support 15W wireless charging, which isn't the case with very many devices out there.
 Also, the Mate 20 Pro doesn't support Qualcomm's Quick Charge standard but its own proprietary fast charging solution — another example that shows you need to really look at the specifications of both chargers and phones to figure out the solution that will work best for you.

 The charger bundled in the box with the Mate 20 Pro topped up our smartphone from zero to an incredible 75 percent in 30 minutes, blowing the PC60 well and truly out of water.
 Again, this is a charger that's designed to work specifically with the Mate 20 Pro (and perhaps a couple of other Huawei smartphones), but it goes to underline that even as wireless charging standards improve, so does fast charging technology in the wired world.

 Of course experts maintain that most fast charging solutions are bad for your battery's long term health, but if you upgrade your smartphone regularly, you might be happy to trade the convenience of fast charging for worse battery life in the long term.
-If you are willing to look beyond speeds, you might be interested in this list of wireless chargers that we've tested.
+If all the fineprint hasn't been enough to put you off wireless charging completely, you might be interested in this list of wireless chargers that we've compiled after weeks of testing.

-Here are a few wireless charging solutions for your smartphone, listed in no particular order.
+Here are a few wireless charging solutions for your smartphone.